lshtm-genomics/omics-course/docs/other-omics/ml.md

 conda activate ml
 ```

-Now type the below commands to train the model with different parameters, show output in terminal and saving output into ```drug_predictions.txt``` file:
+Now type the below commands to train the model with different parameters, show output in terminal and saving output into ```drug_predictions.csv``` file:

 ```
-python full_model.py -i ../fastq2oh/ERR6634978_oh -v -o drug_predictions.txt
+python full_model.py -i ../fastq2oh/ERR6634978_oh.csv -v -o drug_predictions.csv
 ```
-Use the below code if you didn't let the one hot encoding step finish running
+**Or** Use the below code if you didn't let the one hot encoding step finish running
 ```
-python full_model.py -i ../fastq2oh/oh -v -o drug_predictions.txt
+python full_model.py -i ../fastq2oh/oh.csv -v -o drug_predictions.csv
 ```

 -    i-one hot encoded input file
 -    o-output file name
 -    v-verbose (show output in the terminal)

-You can also view the output file using ```less drug_predictions.txt```.
+You can also view the output file using ```less drug_predictions.csv```.
 Feel free to scroll around and press `Q` to exit.

+The output is in binary format (1=positive, 0=negative).
+What is the drug resistance profile of the sample?

 ## Additional information